 One of the best things to do when visiting Colorado Springs is also taking a trip to Pikes Peak.

 Pikes Peak Highway is the serpentine road that rises the 14,115-foot (4,302 m) summit of America’s most famous mountain.
 It’s a fabulous 19-mile one-way (31 km) road adventure.
 You can do it yourself by car, or you can book a Cog Railway.
 Tips you will find in our detailed Colorado road trip itinerary.
 We described how to visit Pikes Peak on day 13 of our itinerary.
+Or you can read our detailed article about Driving Up Pikes Peak Highway in Colorado, where we share lots of tips.

 Or, if you don’t want to drive yourself, you can consider a trip to Pikes Peak.